 Instructions:

-Step 1: Prepare all ingredients
+Step 1: Get all ingredients ready

 Chop the Vegetables: